ArmyGuy255A/ScriptingToolkit/README.md

 The toolkit comes with a standard set of shortcuts that eases launching the toolkit and performing common tasks.
 It accomplishes this by installing a [PowerShell profile](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx) to `%UserProfile%\My Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`.
 The template is located in [Templates\Microsoft.PowerShell_profile.ps1](Templates\Microsoft.PowerShell_profile.ps1).
 You can add additional aliases to the template by adding to the examples in the file.

 ### Available Shortcuts
-* `ras` - Launches an a PowerShell CLI with a smartcard
+* `ras` - Launches a PowerShell CLI with a smartcard
 * `sudo` - Launches an administrator PowerShell CLI
 * `tk` - Launches the ScriptingToolkit